nepalez/dry-memoizer/README.md

 end
 ```

 Assigning all variables inside the initializer is not a best idea.
-You hadly need it in production.
+You hardly need this in production.

 Instead, switch between module versions depending on current environment: